View Categories

 If your mode includes ‘File extensions’, you can add as many different file extensions as you wish; just click the ‘Add extensions’ button to add more.
 Don’t put them all in one field, or it won’t work.
 You can use the trash can icon to remove a file extension if you make a mistake and need to delete a field.

-If your mode includes File Size, you will see the option to select the minimum size of file that is downloaded is, before the alert will trigger.
+If your mode includes File Size, you will see the option to select the minimum file size that is downloaded is, before the alert triggers.
 You may choose what units you write the number in from the dropdown menu.

 If the cancel download option is selected, the file will be removed automatically by GAT Shield, and the user will never have the file stored locally on their machine.